MarijaBorisov/ngsi-tools/README.md

-# <a name="top"></a>Waste4Think NGSI Connector API
+# <a name="top"></a>NGSIBulkUpdater
 <br />
 <br />
-Waste4Think NGSI Connector API is a part of the backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
+NGSIBulkUpdater is a part of the backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
 Using this interface, users can do several operations:

 * Create/update entity type structure which defines rules to be applied in order to create/update entities.

 * Create entities from a file.
-The NGSI Connector API allows users to create a large number of entities directly from .csv or .json files As stated before, it also has customizable rules for defining how data from files will be checked.
+The NGSIBulkUpdater allows users to create a large number of entities directly from .csv or .json files As stated before, it also has customizable rules for defining how data from files will be checked.

 * Update entities from a file, it can support full or partial update depending on user configuration.